Scholarships and Awards

-The History Department offers several scholarships and awards for undergraduate history majors and graduate students.
-Students must be enrolled at CSUS during the Fall and Spring semesters of the academic year in which they apply in order to receive funding.
+The History Department offers several scholarships and awards for graduate students.
+Students must be enrolled at Sacramento State during both the Fall and Spring semesters of the academic year in which they apply in order to receive funding.

-Download the paper application for specific applications requirements and deadlines.
+Download the paper application for specific requirements and deadlines.
 Most applications and papers should be submitted to the History Department office in Tahoe 3080 by April 15, 2017.
 For a list of recent recipients, see the Student Awards section.

-The George and Eleanor Craft Graduate Scholarship (application) provides about $1500 each to two classified history graduate students.
+- The George and Eleanor Craft Graduate Scholarship provides about $2,000 each to two classified history graduate students.
+Recipients are normally in their second year of the program.

+- The Faculty Graduate Writing Prize in History provides about $200 in prize money for the two best papers written by history graduate students in their programs.
 Recipients are normally in their second year.

-The Faculty Graduate Writing Prize in History (application) provides about $250 in prize money for the two best papers written by history graduate students in their programs.
-Recipients would normally be in their second year.

-The Lawrence A. Brooks Memorial Graduate Conference Scholarship has up to $200 for participation at an academic conference.
-Rolling deadline so please inquire with the History Department Chair for more information if you are planning to attend a conference.
+- The Lawrence A. Brooks Memorial Graduate Conference Scholarship can provide up to $200 for participation at academic conferences.
+Please inquire with the History Department Chair for more information if you are planning to attend a conference.